 Bird and Kite’s dreamy collection is as close as you can get to the Mediterranean coastline without getting on a plane.
 Think big ruffles, big sleeves, big skirts in white, red check and mustard stripe.
 The resort-ready dresses are made in small batches in Bali and the label donates to Baliwise, a charity that supports and educates marginalised Balinese women.

-New Zealand label Marle aims to create timeless, feminine essentials with a low environmental impact.
+New Zealand-based label Marle aims to create timeless, feminine essentials with a low environmental impact.
 Each garment blends natural fibres such as silk, linen and cotton with neutral tones to create items that will stand the test of time.

 This Brisbane-based label uses natural fibres such as Lithuanian linen in neutral, natural tones or gingham.
 It’s range of dresses are mostly floaty, flowy perfect for the hottest days of summer and easily dressed up with heels or down with sneakers.
+They’re all ethically made in small batches in Brisbane.

 Ethical fashion and fun prints meet at Obus.
 The fittingly named, fun and floral New Beginnings dress (and matching bucket hat) might be the antidote to what’s been a shocking year.
 Even better, you’ll be supporting a Melbourne-made label.

 Summer is the time to go big and go bold with your prints.
 If you find yourself eyeing up the cute dresses in Gorman’s windows, make the effort to check out this ethically made Australian label.
 This summer you could be wearing a cotton jersey shift dress with big illustrated crocodiles or wrapping yourself in a patch of wildflowers.
-Every piece is made in Melbourne, with sizing up to XXL or 18-20.
+Every Variety Hour piece is made in Melbourne, with sizing up to XXL or 18-20.

 For those looking for that more tailored look, Cue is almost always the answer.
 Accredited by Ethical Clothing Australia, the primarily Australian-made label’s new summer range features soft georgette, big sleeves and plenty of details.